-The safety switch (not included with module) is mounted tool interface plate or customer tooling.
+The safety switch (not included with module) is mounted on Tool side of the module.
 The actuator is mounted to the tool stand.
-The safety switch is connected to the Tool module by a (5) conductor M12 cable.
+The safety switch is connected to the Tool module by a five conductor M12 cable.
+Refer to the dual double solenoid valve adapter manual (9620-20-C-Jxx Valve Adapters with Dual Double Solenoid, Valve Pass Through, Proximity and Pressure Sensors) for detailed information on the dual double solenoid valve functionality.

-CAUTION: It is required to use a PLe rated non-contact safety switch such as the CES-AP with the DL8 module.
+CAUTION: It is required to use a PLe rated non-contact safety switch such as the Euchner CES-AP with the module.
 Use of unapproved switches will void the PLd safety rating.
 Contact ATI before using another safety rated switch.